Leafwing-Studios/asm-docs/docs/signals/production-diffusion.md

   - this reduces issues with numerical instability and excessive computation
   - it serves no real gameplay purpose

+# Negative perceptions

+After we diffuse signals, compute the strain-specific negative perception for each signal, by summing the product of all negative signal sensitivities and the corresponding signals.

+As a performance optimization, we can filter for tiles that are currently near units of that strain.

+This is used repeatedly, when checking for the `fear` need, and in the `travel` and `wander` strain, so is probably worth precomputing.

 # Signals and Construction

 Signals disappear from a tile when diffusivity hits 0.